Sunday 22 June 1941

 Army Group North, led by General Hoeppner's 4th Panzer Group, advances from East Prussia between Tilsit on the north and Memel on the south.
 Defending is Sobennikov's 8th Army of General Pavlov's Western Front.
 The Soviet defense is shaky and Pavlov's headquarters in a state of chaos.

 Army Group Center, under Field Marshal von Bock, advances against General Fyodor Kuznetsov's Northwestern Front.
-General von Manstein leads his panzers toward the Dvina River, while General Hoth leads 3rd Panzer Group against General Morozov's 11th Army toward the Niemen River.
+General von Manstein leads his panzers toward the Dvina River, while General Hoth leads the 3rd Panzer Group against General Morozov's 11th Army toward the Niemen River.
 Soviet responses in this sector are only slightly better than in Pavlov's zone.

 Army Group South, under Field Marshal von Rundstedt, advances into northwest Ukraine.
 The Germans are led by General von Kleist's 1st Panzer Group and General von Reichenau's 6th Army.
 The Soviet defenses are best prepared in this sector, and heavy fighting breaks out after the Germans cross the Bug River without too much trouble.